solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 ##### Meteorites

 Coming as they do from outer space these bodies have indeed given rise to orgies of speculation, even among the learned.
-I have set down a few of these theories in Nummulosphere 3.
+I have set down a few of these theories in _Nummulosphere: Part 3_.

 Sir Robert Ball wrote, "Every theory of meteorites is in itself improbable, so it seems the only course open to us is to choose the least improbable."
 Accordingly he chose the theory of terrestrial volcanic origin.
-Even in Nummulosphere 1 (1913) I had found that on biological grounds Sir R. Ball's theory was right.
+Even in _Nummulosphere: Part 1_ (1913) I had found that on biological grounds Sir R. Ball's theory was right.
 Meteorites are simply mineralized and ore-enriched lumps of terrestrial oceanic organic sediments.
 The fossils are portions of large nummulites.
 I give a figure of a piece of the Ausson meteorite that fell on Haute Garonne in 1858, the explosion being seen and heard over a large area.

 Not only is the nummulitic structure visible very clearly in the X-ray stereo films, but a good deal can be made out on the surface with a lens.
 About ten out of twelve stony meteorites are "chondritic," i.e., they have little spheroidal chondrules scattered through them.